KTH-EXPECA/oai5g/docs/quectel/start.md

 ## 2) Bring up the 5G network

-At the Ubuntu PC that hosts both the OAI CN5G and OAI gNB, go to the ```oai-cn5g directory, in our case:
+At the Ubuntu PC that hosts both the OAI CN5G and OAI gNB, go to the ```oai-cn5g directory```, in our case:

 ```
 cd /home/wlab/COTS_UE_GUIDE/oai-cn5g